550+ 5-Star ReviewsWhatsApp

 Telemedicine in the NHS: What do I Need To Know

-Definition: Telemedicine uses technology like video calls, remote monitoring, and data sharing to deliver healthcare services remotely.
+1. Definition: Telemedicine (also called telehealth) uses technology such as phone and video consultations, online consultation tools, remote monitoring, store-and-forward image sharing and e-prescribing to deliver healthcare remotely.

 Telemedicine is the use of technology in delivering healthcare services, by utilising digital tools such as video calls, remote patient monitoring and data sharing, to streamline healthcare provision.